zalando/postgres-operator/docs/administrator.md

 ## Sidecars for Postgres clusters

-A list of sidecars can be added to any cluster created by the operator.
+A list of sidecars is added to each cluster created by the operator.
+The default is empty list.

 ```yaml